Suniasuta/Nyarch/web/styleshets/_readme.md

 ///////////////////////////////////
-I am not the crator of these stylesheets
+I am not the creator of these stylesheets
 I have only changed the colors
 ///////////////////////////////////